ubc-library-rc/gis-ArcGIS-Storymap/index.md

 has_toc: false
 ---

-# Note: this workshop is in development and not yet complete.
-# Diving Deeper with ArcGIS Online Storymap
+# Diving Deeper with ArcGIS Online Story Map
 ## Goals

-This workshop is part 2 of visualizing data in ArcGIS Online, focusing on creating Storymap with the ArcGIS Online platform and tools.
+This workshop is part 2 of visualizing data in ArcGIS Online, focusing on creating StoryMaps with the ArcGIS Online platform and tools.
 This workshop is intended for those with introductory knowledge or experience with ArcGIS Online but looking for advanced features and functions of the story maps.
-There are three main sections: 1) Adding and exploring data from local and ArcGIS Online 2) Reviewing how to create a web map 3) Creating a Storymap from scratch.
+There are three main sections: 1) Adding and exploring data from local and ArcGIS Online 2) Reviewing how to create a web map 3) Creating a Story Map from scratch.

 [Please feel free to review previous Introductory to ArcGIS Online Workshop](https://ubc-library-rc.github.io/intro-AGOL/)